 Moving is stressful regardless of your family situation, but it becomes even worse when you have kids.
 After all, aside from planning, packing, and scheduling, you need to keep an eye on how your children are handling the change.
-And usually, the answer is not very well — they’ve likely grown attached to their home and neighborhoods and don’t want to leave.
+And usually, the answer is not very well — they’ve likely grown attached to their home and neighborhood and don’t want to leave.

 So, how do you help your kids overcome the anxieties they have about the move?
-We’ve asked the NYC moving company Oz Moving for help, and their general manager Nancy Zafrani gave us a simple answer: involve your kids in the process.
+We asked the NYC moving company Oz Moving for help, and their general manager Nancy Zafrani gave us a simple answer: involve your kids in the process.
 And if you’re not sure how to do that, don’t worry — you’ll find a list of helpful tips below.

 1. Let Them Decide What to Keep and What to Give Away